NachtRaveVL/Lepton-FLiR-Arduino/README.md

 ### Header Defines

 There are several defines inside of the library's main header file that allow for more fine-tuned control of the library.
 You may edit and uncomment these lines directly, or supply them via custom build flags.
-While editing the main header file isn't ideal, it is often the easiest given the Arduino IDE's limited custom build flag support.
+While editing the main header file isn't ideal, it is often easiest.
 Note that editing the library's main header file directly will affect all projects compiled on your system using those modified library files.

 Alternatively, you may also refer to <https://forum.arduino.cc/index.php?topic=602603.0> on how to define custom build flags manually via modifying the platform[.local].txt file.
 Note that editing such directly will affect all other projects compiled on your system using those modified platform framework files.